 The boys discussed their plans for the next day, plans to go with Zan and their neighbor to the bee hives to harvest honey.
 Yon fell asleep while Zehan talked on and on about the previous trip they had made to the bee hives.
 “We can make another hive close by…maybe the bees will make even more honey…”

-The work week quickly wound down with the Lyons thankful for much accomplished in preparing for the winter ahead, and hopeful for the delightful autumn days to continue on with still yet more on the list to do.
+The work week quickly wound down with the Lyons thankful for much accomplished in preparing for the winter ahead, and hopeful for the delightful autumn days to continue on with still yet more to do.

-Joyanna hummed a song as the family trekked along behind papa Zan to the cave church.
-As they gathered for Sunday worship, the men humbly nodded their heads to greet each other, the women hugged and the children giggled till they were shushed.
-After singing songs from the Psalms and reciting scriptures from the Bible, lay Pastor Coty led them in prayers.
-Then they shared bread and wine as a memorial of the Lord’s death until he comes again.
+Early Sunday morning everyone prepared for worship, then Joyanna hummed a song as the family trekked along behind papa Zan to the cave church.
+As the congregation gathered, the men humbly nodded their heads to greet each other, the women hugged and the children giggled till they were shushed.
+After singing the Psalms and reciting scriptures from the Bible, Pastor Coty led them in prayers.
+Then they shared bread and wine as a memorial of the Lord’s death and resurrection, and looking for his coming again.

 All the way home, Yon pondered pastor Coty’s comments and prayers about sending out preachers to Austria.
-He felt an intense yearning to go.
-He was learning the language from his friend…and was not his friend planning to go back to Austria?
-Unsure of what this burning desire meant—a familiar feeling, same as when he had felt convinced to become a follower of Christ–he would keep these thoughts to himself.
-Except God, from whom no one can hide their thoughts.
+He wondered if God had been preparing him to go.
+He was learning the language from his friend who was planning to go back to Austria.
+The intense desire to go seemed like a familiar feeling, same as when he had felt convinced to become a follower of Christ.
+Yet for now, he would keep these thoughts to himself–except God, from whom no one can hide their thoughts.
 He would keep on talking to God about it until he was sure.

 After church the Lyons enjoyed a leisurely Sunday and a picnic lunch under a clump of trees near their house.
 The girls played games of chase and catch, while the boys raced each other in climbing trees.
 Wary parents watched, relieved by quiet prayers for angels to hold their children from harm and soothed by the sound of gentle rushing waters flowing in the stream beside them.

 Later, Joyanna retrieved milk, butter and cheese from the spring house, where they were kept cool, to take home for preparing dinner.
-The spring house—a very small stone building bridged over a stream and cooled by the water flowing underneath–had been built by Zander’s papa and was used by their community to store milk, cheese, eggs and meats.
-It was hidden by trees covering it from each side of the stream.
+The spring house, a very small stone building bridged over a stream and cooled by the water flowing underneath had been built by Zander’s papa and was used by their community to store milk, cheese, eggs and meats.
+It was hidden by trees growing on each side of the stream.

-Also, stored in the spring house were bees wax accumulated harvesting honey and this was the week planned for making candles from the wax.
-Early Monday morning, after Zan and the boys left to take care of the herds, Joyanna and her three girls prepared the cook stove and the tables with everything needed to melt the wax, dip the wicks and hang to dry.
+Also, stored in the spring house were bees wax accumulated after harvesting honey and this was the week planned for making candles from the wax.
+Early Monday morning, after Zan and the boys left to take care of the herds, Joyanna and her three girls prepared the cook stove and the tables with everything needed to melt the wax, dip the wicks and hang candles to dry.
 They had already hand braided the wicks during the evening craft time.
-Neighbors Jeannie, a middle-aged grandmother and her daughter, Paulette came to help out for their share of the candles made.
-And another neighbor, Cecile, lay Pastor Coty’s wife, agreed to watch over the children for her share of the candles made.
-They hoped to make enough candles to last through the winter, knowing they were already well stocked with the tallow candles, but considering the cherished bees wax candles well worth the extra work.
+Neighbors Jeannie, a middle-aged grandmother and her daughter, Paulette, came to help out for their share of the candles made.
+And another neighbor, Cecile, Pastor Coty’s wife, agreed to watch over the children for her share of the candles made.
+Even though they were already well stocked with the tallow candles, they considered the cherished bees wax candles well worth the extra work.